nikolamatijas/coding-challenge/README.md

     `python3.9 main.py`

+Alternatively, instead of running process from source code, you can install roas-calculator package with command:

+     pip install .

-Process is now monitoring for new CSV files in the directory.
-Every time a new CSV is created, process will trigger file processing.
+While running, process constantly monitors for new CSV files in the directory.
+Every time a new CSV is created, process will trigger file processing and ROAS calculation.